a

 Dr-Seu

-Dr Seu’ula Johannson Fua is the Chair of the Board of Trustees and is currently the Director of USP Institute of Education with an extensive background in research and leadership in education, specializing in qualitative and quantitative research skills.
-She has an extensive background in leadership, management, organizational systems and structures, policy analysis and strategic planning.
+Dr. Seu’ula Johannson Fua is the Chair of the Board of Trustees and Director of the USP Institute of Education.
+She has extensive experience in research, leadership, and education, specializing in qualitative and quantitative research, policy analysis, and strategic planning.
+Dr. Fua holds degrees from the University of Waikato, a Master’s i and a PhD in Educational Administration from the University of Toronto.

 Vili